jasonrandrews/arm-software-developers/content/en/hpc/get_started_mpi/profile.md

 ## Next Steps

 We have optimized the compute kernel of this example and we have new bottlenecks.
 Optimized versions of the application don't scale as we increase the number of processes.
-Because data transfers and IO are now dominant in the application, using more processors to compute the workload doesn't reduce the execution time linearly.
+Data transfers and IO are now dominant in the application: using more processors to compute the workload doesn't reduce the execution time linearly.
+A [parallel profiler](https://youtu.be/zIITp7ZqZXI) can help optimize the code futher.

 [<-- Return to Learning Path](/hpc/get_started_mpi/#sections)